Israel in the Eurovision Song Contest 1983: At Eurovision

 Both Ofra Haza and conductor Nansi Silviu Brandes remarked that competing in Munich held a special significance to the Israeli delegation.
-1983 marked eleven years from the Munich massacre, which saw the murder of 11 Israeli Olympic athletes by the Palestinian militant organisation Black September during the 1972 Summer Olympics.
+1983 marked eleven years from the Munich massacre, which saw the murder of 11 Israeli Olympic athletes by the Palestinian terrorist organization Black September during the 1972 Summer Olympics.
 Additionally, following a visit to the Dachau concentration camp, Haza noted what significance there would be to an Israeli song winning in Germany, particularly one with a message of "all of Israel [being] alive".
 British commentator Terry Wogan remarked prior to their performance that the song and Haza's vocals had been well-received in rehearsals, and that Israel was considered "a sleeper" to potentially win the contest.